Code-Institute-Submissions/ucd-band/README.md

    Horizontal Rules (1 px solid black) according to Album, Band and Covers.

-   Media Queries were applied according to the width of the browser (80% width for screens between 201px and 700px), otherwise 20% width.
+   Media Queries were applied according to the width of the browser.

    Ideas in wwww.w3schools.com (CSS - Image Gallery - Responsive Image).
 Accessed on 13 February 2019.